je-can-code/ca/README.md

-# Chef Adventure (for MZ)
+# 🧑‍🍳Chef Adventure (for MZ)

 Welcome to the public repository for `Chef Adventure`, a personal RPG Maker MZ project of mine.

 > 🚧**This documentation is a work in progress**🚧

 ## What is Chef Adventure?
-`Chef Adventure`, henceforth referred to as "`CA`", has been a pet project of mine for a long while.
+`Chef Adventure` has been a pet project of mine for a long while across the different iterations of RPG Maker, with this current version being built in **RPG Maker MZ**.

 ### Short Version
 It is a means of which I will be sharing with you the various functionalities of different plugins I've written.
 Most